naidaire/lesson15_decision_trees/README.md

 ## Additional Resources

-*If you're interested in reading more about decision trees and random forests, check these out:*
+*If you're interested in reading more about decision trees and random forests, check out these resources:*
 - [Induction of Decision Trees](http://hunch.net/~coms-4771/quinlan.pdf)
 - [Top 10 Algorithms in Data Mining](http://www.cs.uvm.edu/~icdm/algorithms/10Algorithms-08.pdf)

-*Also, I highly recommend checking out the following books:*
+*If you're looking for additional references, we recommend the following books:*
 - __CHAPTER 8__ - [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) - This book provides a fantastic introduction to machine learning models and the statistics behind them.
 The visuals and explanations are really easy to understand.
 PDF available to download on the website.
 - __CHAPTER 9__ - [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) - This book is by most of the same authors as the previous book, but goes into more detail.
 PDF available to download on the website.
 - __CHAPTER 8__ - [Applied Predictive Modeling](https://www.amazon.com/Applied-Predictive-Modeling-Max-Kuhn/dp/1461468485) - While this book features R code, the discussion of different predictive models and sampling methodologies are hard to beat.